The historical events are presented in an informal documentary style below

 The procurement of the ARPANET was initiated in the summer of 1968 -- Remember Vietnam, flower children, etc?
 There had been prior experiments at various ARPA sites to link together computer systems, but this was the first version to explore packet-switching on a grand scale. ("ARPA" didn't become "DARPA" until 1972.)

-satellite links to Hawaii and UK were added and there were already 57 nodes in the network and the 1st of July - That year the Defense Communication Agency (DCA) took over direct control of ARPANET, as there was risk to national security because of rapid growth and complete lack of control over access and activity
+In 1973 University College of London in England (UCL) and the Royal Radar Establishment in Norway were connect to ARPANET and in 1975 satellite links to Hawaii and UK were added and there were already 57 nodes in the network - that year the Defense Communication Agency (DCA) took over direct control of ARPANET, as there was risk to national security because of rapid growth and complete lack of control over access and activity

 This document from MIT in 1965 covers the MAIL Command on the CTSS (Compatible Time-Sharing System)